mckennapsean/dissertation/content/07-reflect.md

 regions.
 The differences in the correlation structure of the data are anticipated to reflect differences in the cell types and mechanisms that regulate gene expression and the function of the two brain regions.

+![
+  Two biological datasets visualized in the s-CorrPlot.
+  Each dataset contains 76,730 (genes) and 120,000 (exons) variables, with 22 and 37 observations, respectively.
+For each dataset, genes and exons have been colored according to two brain regions in which the expression levels were measured, resulting in separate and combined overlay visualizations.
+The s-CorrPlot highlights different patterns of correlation in each of these brain regions due to the gene and exon expression patterns varying on a global scale, i.e., the blue and red regions of these plots show different patterns, distributions, and clusters across the two regions.
+This indicates potentially significant differences in their biological processes.
+](figures/scorrplot/case-studies.pdf){#fig:gene-case-study width="95%"}

 Using a different dataset, our collaborator visualized the expression levels of